How to become a nurse?

 Alternative pathways to nursing

 For those interested in nursing but unsure if they have the skill set or education level required to advance, nursing associate qualifications are also being tested in the UK.
 This role offers a position in the healthcare industry to work alongside qualified nurses.
-This apprenticeship can then count towards a future degree in nursing should you choose to continue your education.

 Want to become a nurse? - Start today